GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
+> ### Don’t go into a two-year development with nothing coming out in the middle.
+Have something come out every two months, so you can evaluate, regroup, and restart.
 >
-> ~ *Ray Ozzie*
+> ~ *John Warnock*

 ---
 ## 🏎 Quick Facts